History of Northern Ireland: 1925–1965

 In 1935, the worst violence since partition convulsed Belfast.
 After an Orange Order parade decided to return to the city centre through a Catholic area instead of its usual route; the resulting violence left nine people dead.
 Over 2,000 Catholics were forced to leave their homes across Northern Ireland.

 While disputed for decades, many unionist leaders now admit that the Northern Ireland government in the period 1922–72 was discriminatory, although prominent Democratic Unionist Party figures continue to deny it or its extent.
 One unionist leader, Nobel Peace Prize joint-winner, former UUP leader and First Minister of Northern Ireland, David Trimble, described Northern Ireland as having been a "cold house for Catholics".

 Despite this, Northern Ireland was relatively peaceful for most of the period from 1924 until the late 1960s, except for some brief flurries of IRA activity, the (Luftwaffe) Belfast blitz during the Second World War in 1941 and the Border Campaign from 1956 to 1962.
 It found little support among nationalists.
 However, many Catholics were resentful towards the state, and nationalist politics was fatalist.
 Meanwhile, the period saw an almost complete synthesis between the Ulster Unionist Party and the loyalist Orange Order, with Catholics (even unionist Catholics) being excluded from any position of political or civil authority outside of a handful of nationalist-controlled councils.

 Throughout this time, although the Catholic birth rate remained higher than for Protestants, the Catholic proportion of the population declined, as poor economic prospects, especially west of the River Bann, saw Catholics emigrate in disproportionate numbers.

 Nationalist political institutions declined, with the Nationalist Party boycotting the Stormont Parliament for much of this period and its constituency organisations reducing to little more than shells.
 Sinn Féin was banned although it often operated through the Republican Clubs or similar vehicles.
 At various times the party stood and won elections on an abstentionist platform.

 Labour-based politics were weak in Northern Ireland in comparison with Britain.
 A small Northern Ireland Labour Party existed but suffered many splits to both nationalist and unionist factions.

 Second World War

+Northern Ireland was exempted from conscription laws at the outset of the war in 1939.